-The first two are the most obvious details.
-You might not have any information regarding the plan, but the provider should find your scheme by searching with your date of birth and National Insurance number.
+You might not have any information regarding the plan.
+Still, the provider should find your scheme by searching with your date of birth and National Insurance number.

 When you contact the provider, be sure to check for an overview of your pension pot.
 You want to know things like:

 - The current value of your pension pot